Chamaerops: Uses

 Apart from its material benefits, this palmetto is of emotional value as a charismatic component of the "garrigues" and "macchias" of the Mediterranean coastline.

 The leaves of the adult plants have been used to make brooms and for weaving mats, carrier baskets, and similar articles.
 For finer work the young, unopened leaves are treated with sulphur to soften them and provide supple fibre.

 The husk, known in southern Spain as "higa", is edible before it becomes too tough to eat as it matures.
 Because of their bitterness and high tannin content, the fruit are not used for human food, but in traditional medicine they have been used as an astringent.

+Conservation

-Urbanization and other human activities are making such rapid inroads into the natural habitat of palmetto that they are raising concerns about its future and that of its environment.
+Urbanization and other human activities are making such rapid inroads into the natural habitat of the palm that they are raising concerns about the future of the species and its environment.
 Accordingly, there is an increase in regulations to protect both its stands and those of associated Mediterranean endemics.

 Another conservation problem is that particularly in the northernmost parts of its natural range, Chamaerops humilis is seriously threatened by an introduced South American moth Paysandisia archon.
 Also, this Mediterranean native palm is affected by the introduction of related ornamental species because of the concurrent introduction of seed predators (such as Coccotrypes dactyliperda and Dactylotrypes longicollis) that feed on both the introduced and native palms.